 Features of persuasive writing TEXT

 What sort of persuasive writing is it?

 e.g. essay, letter, poster/flyer, travel

 brochure, advert, catalogue, book blurb etc.

-Is the point of view clearly explained in an
+Is the point of view clearly explained in an introduction ?

-introduction?

 Is there a series of points with elaboration?

-(Elaboration reans adding more detail.
+(Elaboration means adding more detail.)

-Is the point of view clearly explained in an
+Is the point of view clearly explained in an introduction ?

-introduction?

 Is it in the present tense ?

 Does it use logical connectives?

 e.g. because, consequently, as a result,

 however, nevertheless etc.

-Does it use emotive language (e.g. strong
+Does it use emotive language (e.g. strong adjectives)?

-adjectives)?

-Does it force the opinion by challenging the
+Does it force the opinion by challenging the reader?

-reader? e.g. using adverbs and phrases;

-Clearly, Surely, Obviously, Everyone knows

-that etc

-Is there a clear conclusion or final

-statement?